-What about the final summer semester of the Physician Assistant Studies program?
+What about the final summer semester of the combined Bachelor and Master of Science Assistant Studies program?

 This very last summer semester is at the graduate level.
 Because the Penn College financial aid award year starts with summer semester, you need to complete a final FAFSA for it.
 And those three FAFSA questions above are answered as you would expect: Enrollment in a graduate or professional program.

 The tips below apply if you don't plan to take undergraduate courses during the summer semester before you start your master's.
 If you do plan to take courses over the summer, reach out to the Financial Aid team before completing your FAFSA.